ueberdosis/tiptap/docs/src/docPages/installation.md

 * [Angular](https://github.com/sibiraj-s/ngx-tiptap) (community package)

 ## Vanilla JavaScript
+You’re using plain JavaScript or a framework that’s not listed here?
+No worries, we provide everything you need.

 ### Requirements
 * [Node](https://nodejs.org/en/download/) installed on your machine

 ### 1. Install the dependencies
-For the following example you will need `@tiptap/core` (the actual editor) and `@tiptap/starter-kit` which has the most common extensions to get started quickly.
+For the following example you will need `@tiptap/core` (the actual editor) and `@tiptap/starter-kit` The StarterKit doesn’t include all, but the most common extensions.

 ```bash
 # install with npm